 When To Use Program Mode

-If you are using the program mode you can set your camera to Spot Metering and read the light from a small area rather than reading the light from the overall scene.
-That will give you a proper exposure for the part of the scene or subject that you think is the most important. (the camera will set the exposure values) You would not be able to use spot metering if you were shooting in the automatic mode.
+If you’re using Program mode you can set your camera to Spot Metering and read the light from a small area rather than reading the light from the overall scene.
+That will give you a proper exposure for the part of the scene or subject that you think is the most important (the camera will set the exposure values).
+You would not be able to use spot metering if you were shooting in automatic mode.

-That’s not a big problem if you are in the program mode.
+That’s not a big problem if you’re in Program mode.
 Just change your camera’s focusing mode so that it zeros in on the exact area that you want to be in focus.
 Once again, you would not be able to perform this function if you were using the automatic mode.

-So, the point is that just about any camera setting that you may use in the manual mode can be used in the program mode.
+So, the point is that just about any camera setting that you may use in manual mode can be used in Program mode.
 Once again, remember that the lens aperture and shutter speed are automatically set for you when you use the P mode.

 Fine Tuning Program Mode

-Some will say that the same type adjustment can be done using the aperture or shutter priority modes.
+Some will say that the same type of adjustment can be done using the aperture or shutter priority modes.
 That is very true.
-But again, one of the main reasons to use the Program mode is so that you don’t have to worry about setting apertures or shutter speeds.
-However, it is good to have the option of quickly adjusting them in the Program mode if you choose to do so.
+But again, one of the main reasons to use the Program mode is so that you don’t have to worry about setting aperture or shutter speed.
+However, it’s good to have the option of quickly adjusting them in the Program mode if you choose to do so.

-While using the Program mode can be very useful, it is also a good idea to learn how to use the Aperture Priority, Shutter Priority, and Manual modes as well.
-Eventually you will figure out which one might be your first choice.
+While using Program mode can be very useful, it is also a good idea to learn how to use Aperture Priority, Shutter Priority, and Manual modes as well.
+Eventually you’ll figure out which one might be your first choice.

 About the Author:

-If you need to learn more about the Camera Lens Aperture, the Camera Shutter, and ISO, feel free to visit http://easybasicphotography.com/Camera-Exposure-basics.
+If you need to learn more about aperture, shutter, and ISO, feel free to visit http://easybasicphotography.com/Camera-Exposure-basics.
 There are plenty of other photography tips and topics at the site to help you better understand the basics of photography.